Study and Examination Rules

 Conditions for taking the Final State Exam in a Distance Mode

-Taking the Final State Exam in a Distance Mode can only be allowed under the following conditions:
+Taking the Final State Exam in a Distance Mode can only be allowed in times of School Emergency (Section 95b of the Act) under the following conditions:

 1. taking part in the distance mode takes place in a real-time of the examination,